pranav-ganesh/tp/docs/DeveloperGuide.md

     * 1a1.
 Command box displays error message

-      Use case resumes at step 1
+      Use case ends

 * 1b.
 User enters an invalid field

     * 1b1.
 Command box displays error message

-      Use case resumes at step 1
+      Use case ends

 **Use Case 10: Edit a contact**